 What can I expect at ACE IT?

-During ACE IT, you will complete educational modules that discuss a variety of alcohol and other drug-related situations.
-Each module will be presented by peer educators to examine attitudes, situations, and choices regarding drinking.
-You’ll also get a first look at the wealth of services offered by the Counseling Center, learn about resources throughout campus, and check your knowledge along the way.
+During ACE IT, you will review interactive educational modules that discuss a variety of alcohol and other drug-related situations.
+Each module will be presented by peer educators to examine attitudes, situations, and choices regarding alcohol and other substance use.
+You’ll also get a first look at the variety of services offered by the Counseling Center, learn about resources throughout campus, and check your knowledge along the way.

 What is ACE IT’s approach?

-Many new students are making their own decisions about the use of alcohol for the first time, and the University of Illinois is committed to increasing the health, safety, and academic success of students as they adjust to campus life.
-Students who arrive predisposed not to drink need to know that they are not alone and that the University supports this choice.
-Students who believe that drinking will be an important part of their college experience need to be aware of ways to make a safe plan regarding alcohol use, the possible impact that the abuse of alcohol may have on their health, safety, and academic success.
+Many new students are making their own decisions about whether or not to use substances for the first time, and the University of Illinois is committed to increasing the health, safety, and academic success of students as they adjust to campus life.
+Students who choose not to drink need to know that they are not alone and that the University supports this choice.
+Students who believe that drinking will be a part of their college experience also need to be aware of ways to make a safe plan regarding alcohol use, the possible impact that the abuse of alcohol may have on their health, and resources if further support is needed.
 As part of the Counseling Center’s innovative harm reduction approach, ACE IT does not lecture or preach abstinence.

-ACE IT employs recordings, videos, and short quizzes to examine situations, attitudes, and choices regarding alcohol and the campus drinking culture.
-ACE IT Peer Educators do not lecture, but ask students to look at their own expectations and assumptions to avoid making high risk or passive decisions related to the use of alcohol.
-Students are encouraged to look at their own beliefs and behaviors about alcohol use, while listening to the experience of others and receiving information that will enable them to make low risk choices about consuming alcohol.
+ACE IT uses a variety of recordings, videos, websites, and short quizzes to provide education and review scenarios about alcohol and the campus drinking culture.
+ACE IT Peer Educators do not lecture but ask students to consider their own values and possible assumptions to avoid making high risk or passive decisions related to the use of alcohol.
+Participants will also receive information on making a personalized harm reduction plan regarding substance use and how to help a friend in need of support regarding drug or alcohol use.